 Modern ATV installations employ spectrally efficient digital TV transmitters based on DVB-S/MPEG-2 signals.
 Symbol rates of 2 MBd or 4 MBd operate in lower bandwidth channels and further experimentation continues to increase the spectrum efficiency of amateur TV signals.
-It has been shown possible to transmit HD MPEG-4 signals with symbol rates less than 333 kBd in a bandwidth as low as 500 kHz.
+It has been shown possible to transmit HD MPEG-4 signals with symbol rates less than 333 kBd in a bandwidth as little as 500 kHz.

-3.2 Typical amateur station antenna characteristics in the 1 240-1 300 MHz band
+5.2 Typical amateur station antenna characteristics in the 1 240-1 300 MHz band